-Figure 2: Kiosk download service image in a public area

 Antenna types

 For the purpose of studying the channel models under various usage scenarios, the antenna radiation characteristics of basic antenna types are included.
-We have chosen a dipole type and a patch type, both of which provide a wide radiation pattern suitable for close proximity P2P wireless communications with a touch operation.
+We have chosen a dipole type and a patch type, a waveguide antenna for kiosk, both of which provide a wide radiation pattern suitable for close proximity P2P wireless communications with a touch operation.

 Path loss